 They are mainly nocturnal and solitary animals.
 Nine-banded armadillos are mainly insectivores, but can sometimes eat small amphibians and reptiles.

 Unlike the three-banded armadillo, this species cannot roll itself into a ball but can jump high when disturbed.

 North American Beaver

 The North American beaver can reach up to 32 kg, with 20 kilograms being the average weight.
 They can measure 74-90cm, excluding the tail which adds a further 25-30 cm.

-They beaver is the largest rodent in North America and are semi-aquatic.
+The beaver is the largest rodent in North America and is semi-aquatic.
 They have a transparent third eyelid allowing them to see underwater.

 Beavers play an important role in the environment and are a keystone species.
 They are well known for building dams, canals, and lodges.
 They construct dams to flood areas to obtain access to food and protection.